Temporary Protected Status Designated Country: South Sudan

 |Federal Register Notice Citation:||88 FR 60971|

 If you currently have TPS under South Sudan’s designation and would like to keep your TPS, you must re-register during the 60-day re-registration period that runs from Sep.
 6, 2023 through Nov.
 6, 2023.
 We encourage you to re-register as soon as possible within the 60-day registration period.

 If you are filing an initial application for TPS under South Sudan’s redesignation, effective Nov.
 4, 2023, you must register during the registration period that runs from Sep.
 6, 2023, through May 3, 2025.
 We encourage you to register as soon as possible within the 18-month registration period.

 Go to the TPS page for information about registering and re-registering.

 If you are applying for TPS South Sudan, you may file Form I-821, Application for Temporary Protected Status, online.
 When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821 (or you can file your Form I-765 request separately later).

-If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for TPS you were already granted, send your TPS package to the appropriate address in the table below:
+If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for TPS you were already granted, send your TPS package to the appropriate address in the table below.